 With my significant legal and senior management experiences in the private, public and nonprofit sectors in Canada and internationally, I deeply understand that cross-sector collaboration in social innovation is crucial to achieving positive change in the world.
 This is what drives my deep commitment to advance B3 Canada’s mission of strengthening the board leadership capacity of Canada’s nonprofit sector as a force for good in society.

-B3 Canada is thrilled that Josephine Yam, our CEO & Co-Founder, was selected as one of the RBC Top 25 Canadian Immigrant Award winners!
+Josephine Yam was selected as one of the RBC Top 25 Canadian Immigrant Award winners!

-This prestigious award is a people’s choice award that celebrates "inspirational immigrants who have contributed to Canada and are helping to make our country a better place to live in”.
+For Josephine, this prestigious award celebrates… "inspirational immigrants who have contributed to Canada and are helping to make our country a better place to live in”.

 "I am so honoured and humbled to receive this award", said Josephine.
 "It's an amazing validation in support of B3's mission of building a diverse and inclusive Canada".